 Causal Judgment

-In one branch of this research, I am investigating this process using eye-tracking.
+In another branch, I am investigating this process using eye-tracking.
 Previous research has shown that when people are given videos like the one below and asked “Did the blue ball score because the orange ball moved left?”, they tend to look where the blue ball would have moved if the orange ball had moved right.
 In work with Dr. Paul Bello, I helped to explain this behavior using a computational model of counterfactual thought (Bello et al., 2018).
-In an ongoing experiment, I’m studying whether these sorts of eye movements are supported by visual mental imagery (Krasich, O’Neill et al., 2024).
+In an eye-tracking experiment, I found that people make these sorts of counterfactual eye movements, supported by visual mental imagery, when making causal judgments (Krasich, O’Neill et al., 2024).

-In the other branch of this research, I’m looking at people’s ability to estimate their confidence in their causal judgments.
+Finally, I’m looking at people’s ability to estimate their confidence in their causal judgments.
 In one study, we found that when people are confident, they tend to say that an event is either a cause or not.
 But when they are unsure, they are likely to use qualified ratings like “partially caused” (O’Neill et al., 2022).
 In another study, I derived predictions from counterfactual sampling models of causal judgments about effects of probability on confidence in causal judgments.
 While many versions of this model failed to predict human confidence reports, one version of our model successfully predicted both causal judgments and confidence in those judgments (O’Neill et al., 2021).

 References: